gitItaca/gitItaca/README.md

 ### Hi there 👋

-🔭 I’m currently working on some student projects!
+- 🔭 I’m currently working on some student projects!
+- 👯 I’m looking to collaborate on some interesting project
+- 💬 Ask me about programming or 3D.